jakegut/hvadaparty.com/src/contents/setting-up-ci-cd-ec2.md

 So the problem we are discussing today is how to restart the server with latest changes of the code in EC2 once a GIT Branch is Updated.

 We also have few lambdas and serverless apps written by serverless wrapper (sls) for ingestions and functions, so we want them to be deployed once a commit is made or the watch folders gets updated

+Most of the Prod Code will be running under EKS (if it is containerized) else it will be running on ECS (Dockerized EC2 runtime or Fargate Runtime)

+So here we will be discussing all the approaches on solving all the CI-CD automations with github that uses these environments

 So there are multiple ways for doing this,